philipkfw/Coursera/JH-Data-Science-Specialization/Statistical-inference/Week-4-Assignment/README.md

 ### Sample Project Report Structure

 Of course, there are multiple ways one could structure a report to address the requirements above.
-However, the more clearly we pose and answer each question, the easier it will be for reviewers to clearly identify and evaluate your work.
+However, the more clearly we pose and answer each question, the easier it will be for reviewers to clearly identify and evaluate our work.

-A sample set of headings that could be used to guide the creation of your report might be:
+A sample set of headings that could be used to guide the creation of our report might be:

 * Title (give an appropriate title) and Author Name
 * Overview: In a few (2-3) sentences explain what is going to be reported on.
-* Simulations: Include English explanations of the simulations you ran, with the accompanying R code.
-Your explanations should make clear what the R code accomplishes.
+* Simulations: Include English explanations of the simulations we ran, with the accompanying R code.
+Our explanations should make clear what the R code accomplishes.
 * Sample Mean versus Theoretical Mean: Include figures with titles.
-In the figures, highlight the means you are comparing.
+In the figures, highlight the means we are comparing.
 Include text that explains the figures and what is shown on them, and provides appropriate numbers.
 * Sample Variance versus Theoretical Variance: Include figures (output from R) with titles.
-Highlight the variances you are comparing.
-Include text that explains your understanding of the differences of the variances.
+Highlight the variances we are comparing.
+Include text that explains our understanding of the differences of the variances.
 * Distribution: Via figures and text, explain how one can tell the distribution is approximately normal.

 ## Part 2: Basic inferential data analysis